Research in Organic Blueberry Production

 Student research collaboration

-Students must be available to participate in a minimum of two semesters and/or a portion of the summer to complete a project.
-Typically the first period is spent on reading background literature and mastering a given technique.
+Typically the first period is spent on reading background literature, writing a short research proposal, and mastering a given technique.
 The second period of time is spent applying the research technique and recording data.
 The third period of time is spent writing up the research results initially as a report for the professor and also as part of a manuscript that will be submitted for publication.